n00b001/BEST/README.md

       here: [https://github.com/cheahjs/free-llm-api-resources](https://github.com/cheahjs/free-llm-api-resources)

 3. **Start the Service:**
-    - Run the gateway using: `uvicorn src.main:app`
+    - Run the gateway using: `uv run python -m uvicorn src.main:app --port 12345`

 4. **Use the API:**
     - Point your OpenAI client to the gateway: